text that reads, crystals, rocks, minerals, gemstones

 Flawless describes a gemstone that boasts complete transparency and is free from inclusions, cracks and anomalies.

-Faceted Stones and Cabochons
+Faceted Gemstones and Cabochons

 A gemstone can be polished as a cabochon or have "facets" cut into it.
 The purpose of both is to maximise beauty which increases value.